Geelong Gallery Fundraising

 Funds raised delivered the purchase and installation of 17 museum-grade painting racks, a vertical shelving system for framed works on paper (tills), improved shelving for decorative arts storage, a dedicated area for the processing of inward and outward collection movements which doubles as a viewing area, and a preparation table for the mounting of works on paper.

-Thank you for supporting Fund something you can’t see, you can take a look behind-the-scenes and discover the transformational results in our thank you message to campaign donors (click here to view).
+Thank you to each one of our donors for supporting Fund something you can’t see (click here to view).
+You can take a look behind-the-scenes and discover the transformational results in our thank you message to campaign donors (click here to view).

 This project was endorsed by Creative Partnerships Australia’s fund-matching scheme Plus1.
 Every dollar raised was matched.